SeldonIO/seldon-core/docs/source/contents/getting-started/docker-installation/index.md

 If you have set the local model folder as above then this would be looking at `/home/seldon/models/mlserver/iris`.

+## Tracing

+The default local install will provide Jaeger tracing at `http://0.0.0.0:16686/search`.

 ## Undeploy

 From the project root run: